 3. Engineering Efficiencies

 One of our greatest advantages at Morrison-Maierle is having all engineering disciplines under one roof.
-When I want to understand mechanical duct penetrations in the structure, I walk over to my coworker’s desk and talk through it.
+When we want to understand mechanical duct penetrations in the structure, we can walk over to my coworker’s desk and discuss it.
 Mass Timber projects work better with upfront coordination between all trades.

 As a multi-service firm, we are collectively looking out for the best interests of the project, not our individual disciplines, as we understand issues and create solutions.
 A coordinated effort and drawings are critical to minimizing field time and maximizing construction efficiency.